 The issue of Syrian deportations was a major theme at a two-day meeting in Leipzig attended by the 16 state interior ministers and German Interior Minister Thomas de Maiziere.

-State interior ministers from Chancellor Angela Merkel's conservatives (CDU/CSU), especially in Bavaria and Saxony, had wanted a ban on deportations of Syrians to
+State interior ministers from Chancellor Angela Merkel's conservatives (CDU/CSU), especially in Bavaria and Saxony, had wanted a ban on deportations of Syrians to end in mid-2018 if the security situation in Syria permitted.

 Social Democrat (SPD) interior ministers rejected the idea.